TheToriqul/product-recommendation-system/README.md

 4. **Get Recommendations**: The chatbot can recommend products directly in the conversation
 5. **Clear Chat**: Use "Clear Chat" button to start a new conversation

+**Note:** The chatbot initializes lazily (only when you access the chat tab) for faster application startup.

 ### Evaluation Tab

 1. **View Metrics**: Automatically loads latest evaluation results if available
 2. **Run Quick Evaluation**: Click "Run Quick Evaluation" to generate comprehensive metrics
+   - This runs in the background and may take a few minutes
 3. **View Full Report**: Click "View Full Report" to open detailed text report
 4. **Open Results Folder**: Access all evaluation JSON and report files
 5. **Refresh Results**: Reload latest evaluation results